Alan Furst: The Spies of Warsaw

 The first reason that Alan Furst is the master of World War II espionage fiction is that he has a firm grasp on what actually motivates people.
-The title of the Chris Hedges book says it all: War Is a Force That Gives Us Meaning.
 Which is, in times of crisis, not profound solidarity with a large cause.
-More often, it's very urgent and primal stuff.
+More often, it’s very urgent and primal stuff.
 Pornography and prostitution among the lower orders, unlikely romance among the elite.

-So the driving force of "The Spies of Warsaw [To order the paperback from Amazon.com, click here.
-To order the Kindle edition, click here.] is sex --- not a great surprise for those of us who devour Furst's novels (I've reviewed The Foreign Correspondent, my favorite so far, Dark Voyage and Blood of Victory), but a certain revelation to readers who are used to Harrison Ford heroes and villains in black hats.
-In “The Spies of Warsaw”, Edvard Uhl isn't the only one with an inflamed libido.
-His spymaster, the French military attaché Jean-François Mercier, goes to play tennis at the home of titled friends --- and soon finds himself joined in the shower by his hostess, a real princess.
-Later, the widowed Mercier will meet a lawyer who's living with a writer, and they... but you get the idea.
+So a large driving force of “The Spies of Warsaw” [To order the paperback from Amazon.com, click here.
+To order the Kindle edition, click here.] is sex — not a great surprise for those of us who devour Furst’s novels (My favorite, so far, is The Foreign Correspondent), but a certain revelation to readers who are used to Harrison Ford heroes and villains in black hats.
+In “The Spies of Warsaw,” Edvard Uhl isn’t the only one with an inflamed libido.
+His spymaster, the widowed French military attaché Jean-François Mercier, goes to play tennis at the home of titled friends — and soon finds himself joined in the shower by his hostess, a real princess.
+Later, Mercier will meet a lawyer who’s living with a writer, and they… but you get the idea.

-And then there's the historical aspect of Furst's novels.
+And then there’s the historical aspect of Furst’s novels.
 Many writers love France; Furst has internalized it.
-And although I'd bet he has a list of great Paris restaurants that Pudlo will never review, his deepest knowledge is the run-up to World War II and the first few years of the war.
-Smart move --- that's the period when Europeans had to make the most important choices of their lives.
+And although I’d bet he has a list of great Paris restaurants, his deepest knowledge is the run-up to World War II and the first few years of the war.
+Smart move — that’s the period when Europeans had to make the most important choices of their lives.